|How to File a Claim and Answer in a Federal Civil Forfeiture Case|

-(c) 2011, Brenda Grantland, Esq., updated 4/18/2011
+(c) 2014, Brenda Grantland, Esq., updated 7/25/2014

 notice: This page and the videos linked below may be linked to, emailed, printed, and/or disseminated to others so long as it is done

 free of charge, and the article or video is disseminated in its entirety and without changes to the text or video composition, and the copyright

 notice is included.
 However, they may not be republished for sale, either by themselves or as part of a compilation

-other material, without written permission from the author.
+of other material, without written permission from the author.

 Asset Forfeiture: How to File A Claim

 Forfeiture 101, a two-hour

 crash course in federal forfeiture law and procedure.
 This web video excerpt contains only the basic

 first steps of filing a claim.
 Forfeiture procedures are very complex, and the steps described in this

 web video are only the first steps.
 If you are defending a forfeiture case for the first time, this

 video is a start, but you also need to do some research to educate yourself about the forfeiture laws and

 procedures applicable to your case.
 The FEAR Law

 Rights Foundation (www.fear.org), provides free links to the federal and state forfeiture statutes.

-You can also purchase the Forfeiture 101
+you can purchase the Forfeiture 101

 FEAR Brief Bank.
 These low cost materials will save you many hours of research, and prevent the costly

 the first time.